 About the Campaign

-The HPV Vaccination Now social media campaign is an initiative of the Cervical Cancer Workgroup of the South Carolina Cancer Alliance.
+The HPV Vaccination Now social media campaign is an initiative of the HPV Workgroup of the South Carolina Cancer Alliance.
 This campaign is dedicated to increasing awareness of and positive attitudes toward the Human Papillomavirus (HPV) vaccination in South Carolina.
 According to the Centers for Disease Control and Prevention (CDC), approximately 14 million Americans become infected with HPV each year.
 Although most HPV infections clear without treatment, the virus can lead to genital warts and numerous cancers in both men and women, including cervical cancer, genital cancers (vulva, vagina, penis, and anus), and oropharyngeal cancer (cancers of the head, neck, and throat).
 The HPV vaccine is safe and effective.
 It is recommended for both boys and girls between 11 and 12 years of age.
 This microsite is designed to provide HPV vaccination resources to parents of pre-teens and teenagers.

 Human Papillomavirus Vaccination Project - Pee Dee Region Resources: